Is vehicle insurance tax deductible?

 When vehicle insurance is not tax deductible

-A self-employed consultant uses a car for both work and personal driving.
+A self-employed consultant uses a car for both work and personal driving and chooses the actual expense method.

 • Total annual vehicle insurance cost: $1,200